Two More Gamers May Be Charged in Fatal Kansas 'SWAT' Shooting - Slashdot

 6. The faults in the 911 to allow for anonymous false calls.

 There are a lot of problems going on here.
 However arresting the guy charged for one of them is a step.
-However the biggest fear is after they get the guy and char
+However the biggest fear is after they get the guy and charge the.
+Is case closed with all the other problems still in effect

 A police officer is not likely to face prosecution, much less jail time, for an accidental killing unless they were guilty of _gross_ misconduct at the scene.
 Nor should they, it seems, based on what they could reasonably have believed when they entered the home.